rahfathoni/evaluation-form/server/README.md

       ```
       npm install
       ```
-  3. go to `.env.template` and change to `.env`, configure your database username, password, and host
+  3. go to `.env.template` and change to `.env`, configure your database username, password, db_name, and host (host to 127.0.0.1)
   4. in server terminal, create your local database
       ```
       npx sequelize-cli db:create